 6) The Huns almost perfected the design of composite bows –

 By its very nature, the design of a composite bow pertains to an elaborate arrangement of materials that can resist the forces of both stretching and compression.
 The steppe dwellers improved upon this design scope by incorporating ‘specialized’ animal materials that had the apt mechanical properties.
-For example, sinew is known to have almost four-times greater tensile strength that wooden bow, while the complementary horn has enviable compressive strength.
+For example, sinew is known to have an almost four-times greater tensile strength that wooden bow, while the complementary horn has enviable compressive strength.
 Furthermore, the Huns added notched extensions made of bone or horn (generally sourced from steppe longhorn cattle) to the limbs of the bows – thus endowing them with far greater rigidity than conventional wood can offer.
 These engineered extensions even had their tactical value, as they allowed the archer to bend and draw a heavier bow with lesser physical effort.

 And, since we brought up the action of drawing the bow, the Huns were also known for using different arrows for hunting and battles.
 In case of battles, they preferred to carry arrows with blades that were both stocky and broad, while their shoulders were kept hooked.
 This made the delicate process of extracting the arrow from an enemy’s body very difficult, which often resulted in extensive blood loss.